How should AI decisions be explained? Requirements for Explanations from the Perspective of European Law

 \section{Summary}

 In this paper, the relationship between law and \ac{XAI} was explored, deriving requirements for different areas of law based on an extended taxonomy of \ac{XAI} properties.
 The areas of law considered were fiduciary decisions, GDPR, and product safety and liability.
 These areas require different \ac{XAI} properties and methods.
 For fiduciary decisions, assessing plausibility is important, similar to the GDPR, where users should be able to object to decisions and receive actionable advice.
-In product safety, identifying defects in \ac{ML} models is crucial, while product liability focuses on demonstrating the causes of defects.
-A tabular summary of the derived requirements and explanation recommendations can be found in Table~\ref{tab:summary} as a guidance for working with \ac{XAI} in these areas.
+In product safety, identifying defects in \ac{ML} models is crucial, where showing the absence of defects would be ideal.
+A tabular summary of the derived requirements and explanation recommendations can be found in Table~\ref{tab:summary}, serving as a guidance for working with \ac{XAI} in these areas.

 Various potential aims for \ac{XAI} have been proposed in the literature (see for example \citet{Saeed2023}), but the practical utilization of \ac{XAI} to achieve these goals remains unclear.
 The lack of consensus regarding evaluation metrics for the objectives and properties of \ac{XAI} further complicates the matter, as the reliable and valid assessment of \ac{XAI} method characteristics is a necessary precondition to meaningfully confirm or reject specific methods for a given use case.
 Possible actions to address this could involve developing new evaluation metrics or conducting studies to assess the effectiveness of \ac{XAI} in specific settings.